LoginRadius/engineering-portal/content/blog/login-with-facebook/index.md

 ### Submit Your Facebook Login App For Review
 To grab more than basic profile data points or asking for additional permissions from your users, your Facebook apps go through the review process.
 Sometimes businesses require some additional permissions on the Facebook app and for that, you need to submit your Facebook app for approval before starting to ask for additional information.

-The Facebook app review process is simple pretty much simple.
-Please refer to this document [here](https://www.loginradius.com/docs/api/v2/admin-console/social-provider/app-reviews/facebook-app-review/) for the Facebook App Review Process.
+The Facebook app review process is pretty much simple, Please refer to this document [here](https://www.loginradius.com/docs/api/v2/admin-console/social-provider/app-reviews/facebook-app-review/) for the Facebook App Review Process.

 ### Add Login with the Facebook button on Your Site